 Discussion: This is from Nuts!
-2nd edition and allows the platoon leadership to do their real jobs; I know I was once an infantry platoon leader.
+2nd edition and allows the platoon leadership to do their real jobs; I know, I was once an infantry platoon leader.
+You might also allow vehicles with radios to activate other vehicles with radios if they are within LOS (no maximum range).